hugosoliveira/AC_Code_Analyzer/README.md

 ## In Linux

-With you run Linux, you already know what to do.
+If you run Linux, you already know what to do.

 #### Note: This is an ongoing code, I will add mode features in the future.